Department: Community Services

 Based on the employment status and Union agreement, the Government of Nova Scotia offers its employees a wide range of benefits such as Health, Dental, Life Insurance, Pension, General Illness (Short and Long Term), Vacation and Employee and Family Assistance Programs.
 Click here to learn more about our various benefits offerings and eligibility criteria.

-You must have a valid driver’s licence and the ability to travel to various work site locations.
-Travel expenses will be covered in accordance with the collective agreement, policies, and procedures.
+You must have a valid driver’s licence and have the ability to travel when responding to various work site locations.
+Travel expenses will be covered in accordance with the collective agreement, policies and procedures.

 What We Offer

-Career Possibilities; you will have access to multiple career paths, career guidance, and ongoing training for every stage of your career.
+Career Development where you have access to career guidance, tools, resources, and ongoing training for every stage of your career.

 Employment Equity Statement: